Detection and Localization of Melanoma Skin Cancer in Histopathological Whole Slide Images: Data Materials

 \section{Data Materials}

-We have analyzed 90 Hematoxylin and Eosin (H\&E) stained skin biopsy WSIs from Stavanger University Hospital (SUH) in Norway.
-These samples were clear benign, or malignant, and no atypical nevi or in situ melanomas were included.
+We have analyzed 90 Hematoxylin and Eosin (H\&E) stained skin biopsy whole slide images (WSIs) from Stavanger University Hospital (SUH) in Norway.
+These samples were clear benign or malignant, and no atypical nevi or in situ melanomas were included.
 The glass slides were scanned at 40x with Hamamatsu Nanozoomer s60 in \emph{ndpi} format with a pixel size of 0.2199~{\textmu}m x 0.2199~{\textmu}m.
-All WSIs were provided with slide-level labels of \emph{benign nevus}, \emph{benign lentigo}, and \emph{malignant melanoma} for 40, 7 and 43 WSIs, respectively.
-A split of 73/8/9 was carried out for training, validation, and testing, respectively, where \emph{benign nevus} and \emph{benign lentigo} were treated as a single label.
+All WSIs were provided with slide-level labels of \emph{benign nevus}, \emph{benign lentigo}, and \emph{malignant melanoma} for 40, 7, and 43 WSIs, respectively.
+A split of 73/8/9 at the WSI level was carried out for training, validation, and testing. \emph{Benign nevus} and \emph{benign lentigo} were treated as a single label.
 A pathologist roughly annotated regions in each slide for benign lesions, malignant lesions, and other tissue types.
-Annotated regions in WSIs are divided into small sub-images (patches) for a tractable computation~\cite{devil, morales2021}.
-Fig.~\ref{fig:dataset} presents sample patches from each class extracted at 10x magnification level.
+By roughly, we mean that the annotator should limit the time spent on each WSI.
+Annotated regions in WSIs are divided into small sub-images (patches) for a tractable computation~\cite{kanwal2022,devil, morales2021}.
+Fig.~\ref{fig:dataset} presents a few sample patches from each class extracted at 10x magnification level.